preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/digital-signage/digital-views-as-json/index.rst.txt

 Views as JSON
 =====================================

-The first youn see is the list of views that has been created so far:
+The first you see is the list of views that has been created so far:

 .. image:: page-view-json-list.png